PedroEugenioDev/PedroEugenioDev/README.md

 Web developer
 -------------

 Electronic engineer with experience in start-up environment and front-end training looking for a Junior Software Engineer position.
-Understanding of agile development with Scrum and Kanban, software development with Next,js.
+Understanding of agile development with Scrum and Kanban, software development with React, Next.js, Node.js and so on.

 * 🌍  I'm based in Brasilia, Brazil
 * 🖥️  See my portfolio at [https://github.com/PedroEugenioDev](http://minimalistic-kanban.vercel.app/)
 * ✉️  You can contact me at [pedroeugenio.dev@gmail.com](mailto:pedroeugenio.dev@gmail.com)
-* 🚀  I'm currently working on [Minimalistic Kanban](http://minimalistic-kanban.vercel.app/)
+* 🚀  I'm currently working on [Oraclebell: Shaman King API](https://github.com/PedroEugenioDev/Oraclebell)
-* 🧠  I'm learning Next.js and Node.js
+* 🧠  I'm learning MERN Stack and Python
-* 🤝  I'm open to collaborating on projects as a frontend developer.
+* 🤝  I'm open to collaborating on projects as a fullstack developer.
 * ⚡  I'm also a DIY and 3D printing enthusiatic.

 ### Skills